A cross-platform C++20 library providing extensible C++ type serialization on top of nfx-json

 Key Features

-- Serializer: Template-based automatic serialization/deserialization with extensible trait customization
+- Serializer<T>: Template-based automatic serialization/deserialization with compile-time type detection

 - POD types (integers, floats, booleans, strings)

-- STL containers (vector, array, list, deque, set, unordered_set, map, unordered_map)
+- STL containers (vector, array, list, forward_list, deque, set, unordered_set, map, unordered_map, multimap, unordered_multimap, multiset, unordered_multiset)

 - Smart pointers (unique_ptr, shared_ptr)